 from database import get_column_names

-However, when you run the code, you get an exception traceback like the following:
+However, when you run this code, you get an exception traceback like the following:

 Traceback (most recent call last):